 - 1. As age, level of sports qualification, sports experience and physical activity increase, young female athletes actively change their sexual somatotypes. - 2.
-The ongoing dynamics in the change of sexual somatotypes, from physiological to pathological, is a direct consequence of active adaptive processes occurring in the bodies of young female athletes of different age groups, in response to many years of accumulation of physical activity. - 3.
-The results obtained from the study conducted by the author of the article fully confirm the hypothesis put forward by him in the study conducted.
+The ongoing dynamics in the change of sexual somatotypes, from physiological to pathological, is a direct consequence of active adaptive processes occurring in the bodies of young female athletes of different age groups, in response to long-term accumulation of physical activity. - 3.
+The hypothesis of the study, put forward by its author, was confirmed in full.